thanksgiving charcuterie board food platter

 photo: Malted Diner on Facebook

-Looking for more places that serve bunny chow?
+Looking for more places that serve this South African dish?
 You can find them on Glutto right here.

 How can I make it?